-Our Nutrition Program encourages parents to eat with their child at breakfast and lunch.
+Our Nutrition Program encourages parents to eat with their children at breakfast and lunch.
 We also invite parents to monthly nutrition activities within the classroom.
 Engaging parents in the classroom provides support for teachers and models healthy eating for our students.

 Our entire Nutrition Program meets the Montana Child and Adult Care Food Program (CACFP) standards.
-Our number one priority is the students of Head Start, Inc., and we welcome suggestions and participation from our parents and our community.
+Our number one priority is the students of Head Start, and we welcome suggestions and participation from our parents and our community.

 In accordance with Federal civil rights law and U.S. Department of Agriculture (USDA) civil rights regulations and policies, the USDA, its Agencies, offices, and employees, and institutions participating in or administering USDA programs are prohibited from discriminating based on race, color, national origin, sex, disability, age, or reprisal or retaliation for prior civil rights activity in any program or activity conducted or funded by USDA.

 Persons with disabilities who require alternative means of communication for program information (e.g. Braille, large print, audiotape, American Sign Language, etc.), should contact the Agency (State or local) where they applied for benefits.
 Individuals who are deaf, hard of hearing or have speech disabilities may contact USDA through the Federal Relay Service at (800) 877-8339.
 Additionally, program information may be made available in languages other than English.

 To file a program complaint of discrimination, complete the USDA Program Discrimination Complaint Form, (AD-3027)

 found online at: http://www.ascr.usda.gov, and at any USDA office, or write a letter addressed to USDA and provide in the letter all of the information requested in the form.
 To request a copy of the complaint form, call (866) 632-9992.